theodrosyimer/eslint-config/README.md

 ### Setting up Prettier

-Create a `.prettierrc` or `prettier.config.js` file in your project root with your preferred settings:
+Use any Prettier configuration format (`.prettierrc.js`, `prettier.config.js`, etc.) in your project root with your preferred settings:

 ```json
 {